zopefoundation/z3c.datagenerator/src/z3c/datagenerator/README3.rst

 ===============

 :Note: This is the Python 3 version of the documentation.
 The random number
        generator changed, so that the output will differ!
+For now, we are using `random2` as long as we support Python 2, but once that support is dropped, the README.txt cann be replaced with this file.

 Data Generators are meant to create data for your application quickly.
 They are most useful for generating sample data.
 Sample Data, in turn, allows you